Pangeamt/sequence_transfer/README.md

 To clarify the main ideas, here is an example:

-First, We create some sequences:
+First, we create some sequences:

 ```python
 from sequence_transfer.sequence import CharSequence, TokenSequence